Try some street food

-Even if you’re not visiting the theatre, take advantage of the special deals offered by some restaurants aimed at theatre-goers.
-You have to eat early in the evening, usually between 5.30pm–7.30pm, so have a light lunch.
+Even if you’re not visiting the theatre, take advantage of the special pre-theatre menus offered by some restaurants for theatre-goers in the West End.
+You have to eat early in the evening, usually between 5.30pm–7.30pm.
+If you plan to do this on a Friday or Saturday, we recommend booking in advance.

 Eat from a supermarket

-Supermarkets offer special deals where you can pick up a sandwich, some fruit and a drink for as little as £3.
-They also stock a huge range of ready-to-eat food and anything you need to make a your own roll or sandwich.
-If you have cooking facilities where you’re staying, it’s very easy to pick up cheap ready-meals – M&S is the king of the ready-made meal.
+Supermarkets have special meal deals where you can buy a sandwich, some fruit and a soft drink for as little as £3-4.
+They also stock a huge range of ready-to-eat food and anything you need to make a your own sandwiches.
+If you have cooking facilities or the use of a microwave, it’s easy to pick up cheap ready-meals from all supermarkets — If you want the best, go to M&S or Waitrose.

 Avoid overpriced drinks in a restaurant